Jyrycek/JirkaX-AssaultCube-Cheat/README.md

 ## Project Status & Known Issues

 This project is no longer actively developed and contains several bugs, unoptimized parts, and problematic sections.
 Some features, such as the web interface, remain unfinished and commented out.
 The codebase may have performance issues, especially with the WinForms overlay menu causing lag and rendering artifacts.

+Additionally, the project uses outdated or suboptimal technologies, primarily relying on WinForms for the overlay UI, which is not ideal for smooth, low-latency in-game rendering.
+Modern cheats and game overlays typically use more suitable technologies such as OpenGL, DirectX hooks, or other graphics APIs for better performance and stability.

 Due to the project's discontinued status, no further fixes or improvements are planned.

 ## Legal Notice